I started the largest global youth mental health NGO at 14, but that's not my whole story.

 "A full body shake under the magic of being alive.
 I close my eyes and wonder if this is what hugging the moon feels like.
 Solid ground where I thought I’d only find air; a rocky reassurance that I am not alone in this universe.
 For a very long time I was afraid of living, because i thought I’d already died, but how time bubbles up like soap! slippery and all-forgiving with a tinge of sage.
 I tell my shadow: you took your sweet time trying to extinguish the light.
 But look how the stars came out."

-"So I write this because I'm reminded today that oh god oh god there is so much shaking and trembling and breathlessness in this world and we are not robots, we do not wrestle mechanically with existence.
+"There is so much shaking and trembling and breathlessness in this world and we are not robots, we do not wrestle mechanically with existence.
 We leap and crawl and tumble and slam and snap and that is all okay.
 But this also means that there will be moments when we forget the blood that rushes through our bodies and the voice that is stuck in our throats, and in those moments we need others to remind us of the incredulity of those things.
 So we exist, so we breathe, so we run onwards, so we forget, so we dream.
 But most importantly, sometimes we need reminders.
 And this is my stupid, ridiculous, but truthful reminder to you: what a life.
 What an existence.
 What a marvel it is to be here."

 When you want to chat, tell me who your audience is, what room you're trying to shape, and what you need them to walk out feeling.
 I'll be honest if I'm not the right fit.